msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ![Add Item button](/docs/distribution/images/os-add-from-master-list-button.png)

 A new `Master Lists` window opens.
 This allows you to select the required master list.
 Simply click on one of the lists (if you have some available).
-Note that the lists show are those which are visible to the customer of the shipment.
+Note that the lists shown are those which are visible to the customer of the shipment.

 ![Add Item button](/docs/distribution/images/os-add-item-master-lists.png)